MartianZoo/player-resources/README.md

 File issues!
 Send pull requests!
 Contribute new resources if you made them!

 I welcome these contributions.
 Bear in mind though I am extremely picky about quality control!

+### Printability

+The text/markdown files wouldn't print well since they have the github header on them.
+If anyone knows an easy markdown-to-PDF converter, or maybe an easy way to host the htmlified text as a plain old web page, that might be helpful.
+I'm not good with technology, myself.